 It would seem that the skier seeking a new set of next-to-skin clothing for a day on the slopes might walk into the outfitter and be presented with an easy decision.
 Alas, it is not so.

 Cold weather performance gear comes in a startling variety of colors, sizes, and styles each of which boasts an impressive array of technologies and proprietary claims of one sort or another.
-We’re going to break it down and work on helping you find a good base layer through a proper understanding of exactly what makes a good base layer.

 Types of Base Layers